jared-m-combs/dfm/README.md

 ```
 dfm --dotfiles ~/.existingdotfiles uninstall
 ```
-This command will not delete any files unless they are sylinks to a file in the dotfiles directory.
+This command will not delete any files unless they are symlinks to a file in the dotfiles directory.

 Contributing